kaurshalpreet/Updated-Portfolio/README.md

 # Updated Portfolio
 ## Description
- This project is a simple 3 HTML page project showcasing my Bio, Portfolio and Contact pages using Bootstrap.
+ This is a simple 3 HTML page application showcasing my Bio, Portfolio and Contact pages using Bootstrap.
 I have learnt a lot in this journey of creating my own Bio and Portfolio Page.
 [The project can be accessed at my github repository](https://github.com/kaurshalpreet/Updated-Portfolio)

  ![Repository Screenshot](./assets/images/repo.png)

  ---